aunth/my_blog_site/README.md

 ```

 ## Contributing
-If, for some reason, you decide to help me make this site better, then just create a new branch and make a pool request
+If, for some reason, you decide to help me make this site better, then just create a new branch and make a pull request